Truck Parking Usage Prediction with Decomposed Graph Neural Networks: Experiments

-We compared our proposed framework, Regional Temporal GCN (RegT-GCN), with the following baseline methods: Stacked GRU, Stacked GCN \cite{defferrard2016}, Temporal GCN (T-GCN) \cite{bai2021}, Temporal Graph Convolution LSTM (LTGC) \cite{seo2018}.
-We also built the comparison methods for the ablation study: Convolution Stacked Temporal GCN (CST-GCN), Random Temporal GCN (RanT-GCN), and Regional Temporal GCN with LSTM (RegLT-GCN).
+We compared our proposed framework, Regional Temporal GCN (RegT-GCN), with the following baseline methods: Stacked GRU, Stacked GCN \cite{defferrard2016}, Temporal GCN (T-GCN) \cite{bai2021}, Temporal Graph Convolution LSTM (LTGC) \cite{seo2018}, Graph SAGE \cite{hamilton2017}, Spatial and Temporal Normalization (STNorm) \cite{deng2021}, and Spatial Temporla Identity (STID) \cite{shao2022}.
 They were all applied RMSProp and the learning rate is $10^{-3}$ with the decaying rate of $10^{-4}$.
-Input channels are 8 for all models, and output channels are 512 for LSTM, T-GCN, and LTGC and 256 for the other models. \begin{itemize} \item \textbf{Stacked GRU} is a model deliberating temporal dependencies.
-Empirically, two layers of GRU perform better than one or three layers in this task setting.
+Input channels are 8 for all models and output channels are 512 for LSTM, T-GCN, and LTGC and 256 for the other models.
+For this experiment, we used one GeForce RTX 3080 for training and inference.
+Experimentally, our model takes around 15 minutes for training and 1 minute for inference.